Mihono Bourbon: Three-year-old season

-The racing colors of Mihono International, worn by jockey Sadahiro Kojima during Mihono Bourbon's races.

 Mihono Bourbon's 1992 season was scheduled to begin at the Shinzan Kinen, but after he suffered a sprain during training, this race was skipped, and he was instead entered in to the Spring Stakes as preparation for the Triple Crown.
 This race was 200 meters longer than any race the horse had previously done, and his trainer stated that if Mihono Bourbon did not perform well here, he would be withdrawn from the Triple Crown and instead focused on shorter-distance races.
 With some doubts existing about the horse's aptitude at longer distance, he was only second favorite behind Northern Conduct.
 These doubts were erased during the race, as Mihono Bourbon led the full distance and pull even further ahead in the final straight, eventually winning by seven lengths.
 After the race, sportswriter Toshinori Ishida writing for Sankei Sports coined the nickname "Chestnut Super Express" for Mihono Bourbon.

 Mihono Bourbon's next race was the Satsuki Shō, the first leg of the Triple Crown.
 He was the favorite for the race, with any doubts about his ability at longer races ended by his previous performance.
 The pace of the race was faster than what was favorable for Mihono Bourbon, but he was still unable to be caught, and won by 2 1/2 lengths over Narita Taisei.
 The victory was the first in any of the Triple Crown races for jockey Sadahiro Kojima.